wijjo/quandary/README.md

 Quandaries are defined by the following information:

-* A set of alternative choices.
+* A set of choices (alternatives).
-* A set of factors for rating them.
+* A set of criteria for rating them.
-* Spread bars for each factor that rate the choices along an axis.
+* Spread bars for each criterion that rate the choices along an axis.
-* A priority spread bar that rates the importance of all the factors.
+* A priority spread bar that rates the importance of all the criteria.

 The above information is defined by the user in quandary configuration (YAML).

 ## Spread bars.

-Spread bars allow placement of letters along an X axis of arbitrary length to specify multiple ratings in a visually-meaningful arrangement.
-The position of each rating letter determines the rating.
-A choice spread bar use choice letters placed along the axis.
-A factor priority spread bar use factor letters placed along the axis.
+Spread bars provide ratings for choices or criteria by arranging corresponding letters along a horizontal axis.
+Letter positions imply ratings based on their distance along the axis.

+The axis can have an arbitrary length.
+The spread bars in the example configuration below are 50 characters wide.
+A longer axis can help when there are more choices or criteria, or when a finer resolution is desired.

+Gaps between letters can be occupied by blanks or any non-letter characters, e.g. underscore ("_"), period ("."), hyphen ("-"), caret ("^"), etc..
+Whatever filler characters you choice, make sure to quote the spread bar string if YAML syntax rules require it.

+The spread bar format allows specification of multiple ratings in a visually-meaningful arrangement.

+Criterion "choices" spread bars rates choices relative to each other.

+A priorities "criteria" spread bar rates criteria relative to each other.

-If this becomes a graphical application spread bars could be implemented as slider controls with multiple sliders.
+In a graphical application a spread bar could be represented by a slider control with multiple thumb inputs, one for each choice or criterion letter.

 ## Output report.